 In the same spirit of avoiding undue scalp damage, it is also not advisable to conduct more than one FUT operation on the same patient.
 This is another disadvantage compared with FUE, which allows for a higher number of grafts to be transplanted and makes it possible to perform multiple sessions on patients with relatively large balding areas.

 Other considerations include the fact that the FUT operation is harder on the patient than other methods, and the postoperative recovery period is longer.
 There are also more pre- and postoperative precautions to observe with FUT, such as massaging the scalp area.
 The more intense nature and the greater involvement of the doctor and his larger team of trichologists in FUT operations also mean that the cost is higher, as does the fact that the treatment is so rarely performed in Turkey now.

 FUT continues to be a widely-known treatment method, and it is still quite prevalent in countries with a higher level of regulation because it takes longer for new techniques to be approved in such places, often leading to a reluctance to adopt new approaches.
 However, Turkey is a global innovator in the hair transplant industry, meaning that there is already considerable expertise in methods that are still in their infancy in Europe.

-The quality of personalised patient care is what sets SHIFT Hair Transplant apart, and Dr Ali M. Khalil and his highly-trained team of expert trichologists will always work in partnership with the patient to create a tailored plan of treatment which will yield the best results.
+The quality of personalised patient care is what sets SHIFT apart, and SHIFT will always work in partnership with the patient to create a tailored plan of treatment which will yield the best results.

-Although Dr Ali and his team are able to provide the FUT procedure, they will normally advise patients to choose another, more contemporary treatment method in order to be confident in achieving the best aesthetic results in the most comfortable conditions with the shortest recovery time.
+Although SHIFT is able to provide the FUT procedure, we normally advise patients to choose another, more contemporary treatment method in order to be confident in achieving the best aesthetic results in the most comfortable conditions with the shortest recovery time.